jacoscaz/taskparser/README.md

 ### Metadata file tags

-Tags will also be inherited from any per-folder `.taskparser.yaml` files present in the folder hierarchy leading to a markdown file:
+If present, tags will be inherited from any per-folder `.taskparser.yaml` files throughout the folder hierarchy leading to a markdown file:

 Tags **must** be expressed through a simple, root-level `tags` dictionary: